What is the Water Cement Ratio of Concrete?

-Adding too much water in the concrete mix will result in the segregation of sand and aggregate from the cement paste.
+Adding too much water to the concrete mix will result in the segregation of sand and aggregate from the cement paste.

-Also, the water that is not consumed during the hydration reaction will start leaving the concrete with time which will result in microscopic pores in the concrete and reduce the final strength of.
+Also, the water that is not consumed during the hydration reaction will start leaving the concrete with time, resulting in microscopic pores in the concrete and reducing the final strength.

 Concrete having too much water in the mix will experience more shrinkage as excess water leaves, which will result in internal cracks and visible fractures on the concrete surface which again will reduce the final strength of concrete to a large extent.

 Source of undesirable water in the concrete